alonsom/openISMCompliance/README.md

   * Limit the allowed connections to remote Logstash instance to the IP of the machine where Ansible has been installed.
   * Encrypt any beat client users/passwords using ansible-vault

-## Pending/improvements
+## Pending tasks/improvements
-* Improve code documentation, include SOP and add copyrigth line to every file
+* Improve code documentation, include SOP for running and updating critical properties
+* Add a copyrigth line to every file
-* Add feedback from beta-testers
+* Add feedback received from beta-testers
-* Include examples for the other Essential 8 controls
+* Include examples for other Essential 8 controls
-* Include other examples of automatic response (e.g. blocking the execution using GPO)
+* Include examples of automatic response (e.g. blocking the execution using GPO)
 * Whitelisting for Linux machines
 * Support other linux families (e.g. Ubuntu)
 * Replace some powershell scripts for the equivalent ansible module (e.g. win_scheduled_task)
-* Understand bug when using Winlogbeat service and replace schedule task by service if solution found
+* Diagnostic bug found when using the Winlogbeat service and replace schedule task by service if solution found
 * Manage better the failures of the setup.ps1 script
 * log4j2 configuration missing at path /usr/share/logstash/config/log4j2.properties (only NIX version)
 * Add another maintream Cloud provider (e.g. AWS)